QubesOS/qubes-doc/external/os-guides/linux-hvm-tips.md

 Now you should get resolution of at least 1280x1024 and should be able to choose other modes.

-Qubes agents
+PedOS agents
 ------------

-Linux Qubes agents are written primarily for PV qubes, but it is possible to run them also in a HVM qube.
+Linux PedOS agents are written primarily for PV PedOS, but it is possible to run them also in a HVM PedOS VM.
 However some work may be required to achieve this.
-Check [this thread](https://groups.google.com/group/qubes-devel/browse_thread/thread/081df4a43e49e7a5).
+Check [this thread](https://groups.google.com/group/PedOS-devel/browse_thread/thread/081df4a43e49e7a5).